mattcarlotta/nvfcApp/README.md

 * Apply - Applies the curve to the GPU fan for the duration of the session
 * Reset - Sets the curve to default values (can be values from `config.csv`)
-* Save -  Saves a `config.csv` within the app directory (if missing, loads a default curve)
+* Save -  A "Save as" file dialog pops open.
+Simply input a file name and it'll automatically add a .csv extension.
+See notes below for more information.

 ## Live Updates